 THE MORNING OF THE EVENT

-- Leave early.
-Remember your tote bag!
-Give yourself plenty of time for arriving, parking and walking to the event.
-I recommend arriving about 10 minutes before the fair opens.
+- Leave early and remember your bag or purse.
+Give yourself lots of time for arriving, parking, and walking to the event.

 DURING THE EVENT